-Disclaimer: This paper partially fulfills a writing requirement for first year (freshman) engineering students at the University of Pittsburgh Swanson School of Engineering.
-This paper is a student paper, not a professional paper.
+Disclaimer—This paper partially fulfills a writing requirement for first year (freshman) engineering students at the University of Pittsburgh Swanson School of Engineering.
+This paper is a student, not a professional, paper.
 This paper is based on publicly available information and may not provide complete analyses of all relevant data.
-If this paper is used for any purpose other than this author’s partial fulfillment of a writing requirement for first year (freshman) engineering students at the University of Pittsburgh Swanson School of Engineering, users are doing so at their own risk.
+If this paper is used for any purpose other than these authors’ partial fulfillment of a writing requirement for first year (freshman) engineering students at the University of Pittsburgh Swanson School of Engineering, the user does so at his or her own risk.

 Expert journalist Mark Hoag states that safety on the roads has become a serious priority for car companies, and even tech companies .
 According to the USA Causes of Death report road traffic accidents are the number one cause of death for fifteen to nineteen year olds in the United States , and over ninety percent of these crashes are due to human error (this includes drunk driving) as per the Stanford Law reveiw.
 If the human element were removed from the equation, logically, the rate of fatal car crashes would be reduced by over ninety percent as well.
 Every community has a story like mine, and that should not be true.
 Autonomous vehicles (AVs) can help prevent this pain, they could mean so much to so many people.

 As if that is not a reason enough for autonomous vehicles to be adopted, they have countless other benefits that range from increased efficiency, to reduced need for parking spaces and garages in cities, to decreased green house gas emissions .
 According to the Global Autonomous Vehicle Partnership website if ten percent of the cars on the road were autonomous more than thirty seven billion dollars could be saved (through less wasted time and fuel) as well as a lower death toll, if ninety percent of cars on the road were autonomous the savings would be around 475 billion dollars .